+Article Updated July 12, 2016.
 While a new iPhone runs smoothly, this user experience can change with time.
 As a result, your once speedy iPhone starts crawling at a slow pace or freezes entirely.
 This is not an issue that affects iPhones alone but a wide range of electronic devices.
-With this in mind, you might be wondering what can be done to speed up tasks.
+With this in mind, you might be wondering what can be done to speed up your iPhone.
 The following tips can help you squeeze better performance from a buggy iPhone.

 Restarting your iPhone can help solve issues related to responsiveness.
+This tip is an old standard from the desktop computer days – just reboot it.
 To reboot your iPhone, just hold down the wake/sleep button.
 This will bring up a red slider on the screen.
 Use your finger to move the slider across the screen.
 This will turn off your iPhone.
 You can now power up your iPhone to boot up afresh.
 Do not worry if this process seems to last a little bit longer.

 Update your iPhone Firmware